NCIP/cagrid-core/CONTRIBUTING.rst

 Getting Started
 ---------------

-* Make sure you have a GitHub Account.
+* Make sure you have a `GitHub Account`_.
 If you don't, visit this URL to obtain one: https://github.com/signup/free

 * Fork the repository on GitHub to publish any proposed changes